 My goal is to give parents & caregivers in our school community the resources needed to extend student learning at home, and to share my professional practice with teacher colleagues around the world in the interest of improving my craft.
 Week ending 12/09/11 Kindergarten What we covered / did / explored: What I learned / observed / inferred: The beauty of a child’s artwork can’t be fully appreciated unless they tell you about their creation.
 What students can do at home: If you haven’t already, download TuxPaint and install it on your computer.
 First Grade I have decided to start having first graders begin each lesson with a very short (but fun) keyboarding exercise of some kind.
 Some of the images used in the lesson were not intuitively obvious to the average first grader.
 Second Grade Third Grade We warmed up with NitroType.
 Kids LOVE this activity and many parents do too.
 Fourth Grade.
 Last Week in Lab: Week Ending 10/28/11.
 This post is part of my continuing series of weekly lesson summaries.

 My goal is to give parents & caregivers in our school community the resources needed to extend student learning at home, and to share my professional practice with teacher colleagues around the world in the interest of improving my craft.
-Week ending 10/28/11 Kindergarten.
 Smsteacher - seasonpuzzle.
 I have a puzzle piece outline that I've used for two projects already.

 I have four groups of first graders, but it would work to just divide one class into four groups.
 We had a discussion about the seasons.
 I had the students design a puzzle piece for their season: winter, spring, summer, fall.
-Once the pieces are cut out, we will display them in the hall.
-I have some photos below the template.
 Thisissand.com.
 Jacksonpollock_by_miltos_manetas.swf (application/x-shockwave-flash Object) Speakaboos.com: stories, games, interactives and MORE!
 Good morning all, Heard about this great resource yesterday on Twitter from Patrick Higgins.